• English

 The Remains Of Ahmose I

-Ahmose I is believed to have been buried in the Dra Abu el-Naga area of Egypt.
-The mummy, which was found during excavations, was reburied in the Dier El Bahari cache so as to protect it from tomb robbers during antiquity.
-However, it’s still known that he constructed a cenotaph at Abydos that consisted of two temples.
-One of the two temples stood against the cliff, and the other one was on the edge of the river Nile along with a small pyramid.
+Ahmose I is believed to have been buried in Egypt's Dra Abu el-Naga area.
+The mummy, found during excavations, was reburied in the Dier El Bahari cache to protect it from tomb robbers during antiquity.
+However, it's still known that he constructed a cenotaph at Abydos that consisted of two temples.
+One of the two temples stood against the cliff, and the other one was on the edge of the river Nile, along with a small pyramid.
 The pyramid is said to be the last among the royal pyramids in ancient Egypt.
-Inside the pyramid, one can see the pharaoh shown in the many battle scenes, which even shows some of the earliest illustrators of horses in Egyptian art and drawings from those times.
+Inside the pyramid, one can see the pharaoh in the many battle scenes, which even shows some of the earliest illustrators of horses in Egyptian art and drawings from those times.